rnakato/DROMPAplus/docs/index.rst

 DROMPAplus: a pipeline tool for ChIP-seq analysis
 =====================================================

-DROMPA (DRaw and Observe Multiple enrichment Profiles and Annotation) is a program for user-friendly and flexible ChIP-seq pipelining.
+DROMPA (DRaw and Observe Multiple enrichment Profiles and Annotation) is a ChIP-seq pipeline tool that meets various needs, including quality check, analysis, and visualization of multiple ChIP samples.
-DROMPA can be used for quality check, PCR-bias filtering, normalization, peak calling, visualization and other multiple analyses of ChIP-seq data.
-DROMPA is specially designed so that it is easy to handle, and for users without a strong bioinformatics background.

 The main features of DROMPAplus are: